2

 Scientifically underpinning geographic origin claims will improve consumer trust in food labels.
 Stable isotope ratio analysis (SIRA) is an analytical technique that supports origin verification of food products based on naturally occurring …

-New paper on A simulation study for multifactorial genetic disorders to quantify the impact of polygenic risk scores on critical illness insurance.
+A simulation study for multifactorial genetic disorders to quantify the impact of polygenic risk scores on critical illness insurance

 With advances in genetic research, the understanding of the genetic structure of disease and the ability to predict disease risk have been enhanced.
 Polygenic risk scores (PRS) have been developed to assess a person’s risk of developing any heritable …